Adam13531/homepagerizer/README.md

 - **Changing the text size**: use your browser's zoom feature for this.
 For most browsers, you can press ctrl+plus (or ⌘plus) to zoom in.
 You need to do this for [Homepagerizer itself](https://homepagerizer.vercel.app/) _and_ for your resulting homepage.
 - **Rearranging links**: simply drag a link onto any other link to relocate it.
 You can even do this between rows.
 - **Rearranging rows**: drag by the "handle" on the left of a row to relocate it.
+- **Setting the font**: the font you customize under "Font Family" can be any font on your own machine, e.g. "Times New Roman", "Verdana", "[Hack](https://sourcefoundry.org/hack/)", or even something generic [like these](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family).
+- **Text-only items**: if you _don't_ set a URL on an item, it will render as text, and it will get the "Text Color" property that you choose.
+This can be helpful for setting categories (e.g. "Social media:", "Videos/movies:", etc.).
+- **Clearing a keyboard shortcut**: if you set a keyboard shortcut for a link that you'd like to remove, start setting a new shortcut and press **backspace**.
+- **Non-https protocols**: typing something like `example.com` will create a link that navigates to `https://example.com`.
+If you want to override this (e.g. for `http://localhost:3000`), explicitly type a protocol in.

 ## Why use this over bookmarks or my browser's new-tab page?